mui/material-ui/docs/src/pages/careers/senior-designer.md

 ## Benefits & Compensation

-Competitive compensation depends on the profile and location.
+We are ready to pay competitive, top market rates, for a person that can cleary exceed the role's expectations.
-We are ready to pay top market rates for a person that can clearly exceed the role's expectations.
+Therefore, we consider profile and location.
 You can find the other perks & benefits on the [careers](https://mui.com/careers/#perks-amp-benefits) page.

 ## Interview steps